Data-driven modeling of multiscale phenomena with applications to fluid turbulence: Methodology

 of the SGS tensor into the Leonard ($L$), Reynolds ($R$), and cross ($C$) stress tensors describing, respectively, the interaction of large scales, interaction of small scales, and interscale interaction.
 While both ${\bf u}$ and ${\bf u}'$ (and thereby $L$, $C$ and $R$) can be reconstructed from $\bar{\bf u}$ exactly for the Gaussian filter, the sharp spectral filter is not invertible and so some of the tensors may not be accurately reconstructed in terms of the resolved fields.

 On a sufficiently fine grid and for kernels with finite moments, any filtered field can be approximated using the \textit{moment expansion} \cite{sagaut_large_2006} as a series in $\Delta/\ell_c$, where $\ell_c$ is a characteristic length scale such as a vortex size.
 In particular, one finds $L=O((\Delta/\ell_c)^2)$, $C=O((\Delta/\ell_c)^4)$ and $R=O((\Delta/\ell_c)^6)$, which means that $L$ provides the dominant contribution to $\tau$ while $C$ and $R$ yield progressively smaller corrections.
 The leading order term of the moment expansion representation of $\tau$ (and $L$) yields the nonlinear gradient model \cite{leonard1999} that was recently rediscovered using a data-driven approach \cite{jakhar2024}.
 While this model yields a reasonably accurate approximation of the SGS tensor, it incorrectly predicts that the energy flux $\Pi \equiv -\tau_{ij}\,\bar S_{ij}$ (where $S_{ij}$ denotes the symmetric part of $\nabla_i u_j$) vanishes identically.
-A correct description of the fluxes requires a far more accurate approximation of the SGS tensor.
+Therefore, correct description of the fluxes require a far more accurate approximation of the SGS tensor.

 We consider two-dimensional turbulence, which features pronounced coherent structures (eddies) that break statistical isotropy/homogeneity and is characterized by strong backscatter \cite{boffetta_two-dimensional_2011}, making it an ideal testing ground.
 We use a pseudospectral solver jax-cfd \cite{jaxcfd} to generate fully resolved DNS data on a square domain of size $\ell=2\pi$ with periodic boundary conditions.
 Figure \ref{fig:initial_conditions} shows snapshots of such flows representing the inverse cascade (F1), freely decaying turbulence (F2) and the direct cascade (F3) used as initial conditions.
-For each of the three initial conditions, a numerical solution corresponding to about one eddy turnover time is generated on a computational grid with resolution of $2048^2$, $4096^2$, and $4096^2$ for $\nu=10^{-4}$, $10^{-5}$, and $10^{-6}$, respectively.
-The corresponding Reynolds numbers $Re=u_{\rm RMS}\ell/\nu$ are reported in table \ref{tab:sample}.
-The initial conditions and the software for generating the data are available online \cite{sgs_github}.
+The procedure for generating these flows is described in the supplemental material \cite{supplemental_material}.
+It should be noted that, while the flow F1 does exhibit the condensate formation, the energy flux is not constant due to the absence of hypoviscosity.
+As a result, the inverse cascede is characterized by $k^{-3}$ rather than the classical $k^{-5/3}$ scaling \cite{zhu2024}.
+Similarly, the direct cascades in flows F1 and F3 feature a non-constant enstrophy flux and are characterized by power laws that are steeper than the classical prediction $k^{-3}$ \cite{reynoso2024}.